vitalab/vitalab.github.io/article/_posts/2019-09-18-double-descent-curve.md

 ![](/article/images/double-descent-curve/fig2.png)
 ![](/article/images/double-descent-curve/fig9.png)

 In those curves, the peak corresponds to the _interpolation threshold_.
 For a regression task, this threshold is where the number of parameters $$ N $$ equals the number of data points $$ n $$.
-For a classfication task with $$ C $$ classes, the threshold is expected at $$ N = C \cdot n $$.
+For a classification task with $$ C $$ classes, the threshold is expected at $$ N = C \cdot n $$.

-Below is an illustration of an univariate regression task.
+Below is an illustration of a univariate regression task.
 While the 40-feature model in blue interpolates the data perfectly, the 4000-feature model also does it, but with a smoother model (and lower norm).

 ![](/article/images/double-descent-curve/fig3.png)